Events

 Smithereen Farm hosts workshops in collaboration with our sister organization, Greenhorns.

 • Greenhorns offers free and low-cost events for the benefit of the local and regional community.
-If you are able to donate beyond the affordable cost of a workshop, or if you enjoy a free event, consider making a tax deductible donation to Greenhorns to support the actual costs of this and future programming so we can keep these accessible.
-Thank you!
+If you enjoy a free event, consider making a tax deductible donation to Greenhorns to support our programming

-• Workshops require advance registration; follow the registration link within the workshop description.
+• Many events require advance registration; please follow the registration link within the workshop description.

 • Coming for an event and want to stay a while?
-You can book a campsite at the farm.
+You can book a tent platform via HipCamp.

 Loading Events